intelie/python-openidconnect/README.md

 VALIDATOR
 ---------

-A custom validator had to be created because of some new implementation-specific behavior of OIDC requests.
+A custom validator had to be created due to some new implementation-specific behavior of OIDC requests.
 The methods are documented on `oidc.validator`.
 Some methods are new, and some are just being reimplemented to document they now have an extended role.